 Cover colour – this time: Wella Illumina

-With the application of the cover colour, Sabina re-pigmented the hair with pigments reminiscent of natural chestnut and hazelnut – a precision work to ensure even and smooth coverage.
+With the application of the cover colour, we re-pigmented the hair with pigments reminiscent of natural chestnut and hazelnut – a precision work to ensure even and smooth coverage.
 We used Wella Illumina, a premium sheer hair colour that’s luminous in every kind of light and provides superior light reflection and hair protection.

 The finishing blow dry is the most exciting part of the process as it will reveal the true colour.

 As the hair grows and the natural darker shade emerges, this look can be maintained easily with a simple root touch up.